Behavioral Health Services

 NCIC Schoolhouse Tablets

-Every participant has access to a tablet loaded with hundreds of educational and personal development courses.
-From GED-level math and science to anger management, mindfulness, and job readiness skills—learning opportunities are just a tap away.
+Participants have access to tablets loaded with hundreds of educational and personal development courses.
+Offerings include GED-level math and science, anger management, mindfulness, job readiness skills, and other self-improvement resources.

 Tutoring Services (New)

-Through the Lewis and Clark Literacy Council, participants can work one-on-one with a volunteer tutor each week.
-Tutors provide personalized help with reading, writing, math, and preparation for the GED/HiSET exam.
+Through the Lewis and Clark Literacy Council, participants may work one-on-one with a volunteer tutor each week.
+Tutors provide individualized support in reading, writing, math, and preparation for the GED or HiSET exam.

 High School Equivalency Test (HiSET) Preparation (Upcoming)